DiamonC/arthfinal-1.19/README.md

 ## Planned Features

--Grants creative flight upon crafting (for now) -Achievnment upon crafting
+-Grant creative flight upon crafting (for now)
+-Achievnment upon crafting
 -Enchantnment Glint

 Feel free to commit as long as it is twords a planned feature.